TomConlin/Semantic_Exchange_Format/README.md

 With the deck of flash cards analogy;
 The answer on one of the first deck's card would be to switch to a different deck.

-The only strict rule is: a 'deck' may only appear exactly once on any branch of the tree.
+The only strict rule would ne: a 'deck' may only appear exactly once on any branch of the tree.
 I suspect a more sensible rule is the generalization: a deck should only exist once in a tree.

-note: the generic terms `envelope` and `item` here are just stand in's for the more loaded terms
+note: the generic terms deck & card, or `envelope` & `item` used interchangably here are just stand ins for more loaded terms such as
 [collection, container, list, array, series ,sequence, set, bag, ... ]
 and
 [class, record, map, dictionary, associative array, ... ]